Skip to main content

 Currency

-The euro has been the legal tender in Germany since 1 January 2002.
+The euro has been the sole legal tender in Germany since 1 January 2002.
 It replaced the deutschmark, which had been in use since 1948.
-The European Central Bank (ECB) is headquartered in the German financial centre Frankfurt am Main.
+The European Central Bank (ECB) has its headquarters in Germany’s financial centre, Frankfurt am Main.

 Grundgesetzbuch